JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/lyapunovs.md

   237.226 μs (45 allocations: 4.27 KiB)
 ```

-Here is an example of plotting the exponents of the Roessler system for various parameters (using the advanced usage):
+Here is an example of plotting the exponents of the Henon map for various parameters:
 ```@example lyap
 using DynamicalSystems, PyPlot